 Jennifer provided an Acknowledgement of Country and spoke about the devastating impact of the Frontier Wars on Indigenous peoples, as well as Australia’s destructive military engagements in colonising wars in other countries.2

 Fr Claude spoke about the horrors of war and the need to develop a culture of peace.

 These speeches were followed by contributions from many participants who shared the experiences of relatives during WW1 and WW2 as well as their own personal experiences during the Vietnam War.

-The event concluded with the reading of a series of resolutions.
-These are reproduced below.
+The event concluded with Fr Claude Mostowik proffering a number of resolutions.
+These are reproduced below: